Fexty12573/mhr-charm-item-editor/README.md

 # Building
 You need the C++/CLI/CLR Package from the Visual Studio Installer.
 Then simply open the solution in VS2019/2022 and build.
 It should build out of the box.
 Intellisense marks some errors with array access in Window.cpp but you can ignore those, intellisense just doesn't work properly for C++/CLR.

+# Notes
+There's some terrible code in there because I couldn't be bothered to put too much effort into this.